-The Leadership Studies program is an interdisciplinary academic program offering both minor and certificate options.
+The Leadership Studies program is a transdisciplinary academic program offering both minor and certificate options.
 Any undergraduate student regardless of major or home college is welcome to apply.
 Leadership Studies students represent every academic college at the University of Maryland!
 Our program promotes undergraduate student leadership development by educating students for and about leadership in a complex world.
 We aim to prepare students to effectively engage in leadership in both formal and informal ways within campus, local, national, and global contexts.

 As a part of this program, students explore leadership theory and practice from a variety of social, historic, and disciplinary lenses and are challenged to think about leadership critically and broadly, beyond dominant narratives of position and authority.
 Students are also encouraged to identify a working philosophy of leadership that can advance their thinking around ethics, civic engagement, and the importance of working within diverse and multicultural environments.
 Beyond the classroom, students can use their knowledge, skills, and competencies gained from this academic program to enhance their sense of self and engagement with others, as well as their practice within their major discipline, future career, and ongoing engagement with communities and organizations.

 The Leadership Studies Program is made possible through a partnership between the Department of Counseling, Higher Education & Special Education and the Leadership & Community Service-Learning office in the Adele H. Stamp Student Union - Center for Campus Life.

 Please explore the tabs above to learn more about the minor and certificate requirements, courses offered, instructors, contact information, and more.